OwenSims/OwenSims/PhD Thesis/Code/Empirical analysis/README.md

 The third dataset refers to four different networks that show the evolution of the interactions between terrorists that coordinated and instigated the 9/11 terrorists attacks.
 These networks span from December 1999 to August 2001, just before the attack.
 The size of the network increases over time from 27 terrorists in December 1999 to 32 terrorists in August 2001.
 The network also becomes more concentrated over time.
 These networks have been constructed from a number of different sources within academic literature, government reports and journalist articles.

+The final dataset refers to a hypergraph representing the directorate of New York City in 1902.
+We provide a bipartite network of all railways, insurance, and financial institutions as well as their directors.
+The purpose of this data is to illustrate the control of directors and firms in New York during this time.
+This network contains over 250 unique firms and 3000 unique directors.
+There are 4299 links; each link indicates membership of a director to a firm.
+Since the number of links is greater than the number of unique directors it is certain that overlapping directorate exists.
+This network has been constructed from historical New York Times articles and the Directory of Directors of New York City.
+Other sources are used to acquire data on the valuation of each of the firms.

 ### 2.2 Synthetic data

 Consider the directed network in `networkData1.R`.
-Load the data into your workspace environment by sourcing the relevant file: `source("~/path/to/file/networkData1.R")`.
+Load the data into your workspace environment by sourcing the relevant file: `source("~/path/to/networkData1.R")`.

 The network contains 7 nodes--one of which is a source and another is a sink--and 8 arcs that can be interpreted as the flow of information, money, or economic goods: node 1 is connected to node 7 through the intermediation of other nodes in the network.
 The network of relationships is plotted in the Figure below.